 Wrongful Termination

-If an employee is fired from their jobs due to wrong reasons, such as based on discrimination or retaliation, such an act shall constitute wrongful termination.
+If an employee is fired from their job for the wrong reasons, such as based on discrimination or retaliation, such an act shall constitute wrongful termination.
 The affected employee can bring legal action against the employer.

 FAQs